wp-plugins/hulvire-aktuality/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place in your pages
 `[huu_aktuality]`

+This plugin needs for proper function Meta Box plugin installed.

 == Frequently Asked Questions ==